Active management: Performance

 These reports have often concluded that the performance of actively-managed funds is disappointing.
-For example, the SPIVA U.S. Year-End 2021 report finds that "79.6% of domestic equity funds lagged the S&P Composite 1500 in 2021."
-Results vary by category, with some categories experiencing a higher percentage of outperformance.
+For example, the SPIVA U.S. Mid-Year 2025 report finds that 54%of actively managed large-cap US equity funds lagged the S&P 500 in the first 6 months of 2025 Results vary by category, with some categories experiencing a higher percentage of outperformance.

-As a consequence, many economic writers recommending investing in passively managed funds.

-One analysis of the methodology in these reports concludes that it results in an overly negative assessment of active managers' skill, especially over longer periods.

 SPIVA publishes two additional reports comparing the performance of actively managed funds to a passive benchmark: a risk-adjusted performance analysis and a performance "persistence" analysis.
 The persistence analysis calculates the percentage of actively managed funds that have outperformed a passive benchmark in consecutive periods.

 The persistence report is controversial.
 One critic has called persistence "overrated" and a "red herring".
+A 2025 Morningstar analysis concludes that "one-year performance outperformance is a poor predictor of future outperformance."

-Advantages of Active Management
+Advantages of active management

 Active management provides investors with the potential to earn higher returns.
 Active investors can have expertise that enables them to select investments that do better than the market as a whole.

 Active management is more flexible than passive management.
 This flexibility has multiple benefits for investors: